About

 Alize le Roux

-Alize le Roux joined the ISS in May 2021 as a senior researcher in the African Futures and Innovation programme in Pretoria.
-Before joining the ISS, she worked as a principal geo-informatics researcher at the CSIR where she supported various local and national policy- and decision-makers with long-term planning support.
-Alize has 14 years’ experience in spatial data analysis, disaster risk reduction and urban and regional modelling.
+Ms Alize le Roux joined the AFI in May 2021 as a senior researcher.
+Before joining the ISS, she worked as a principal geo-informatics researcher at the CSIR, supporting various local and national policy- and decision-makers with long-term planning support.
+Alize has 14 years of experience in spatial data analysis, disaster risk reduction and urban and regional modelling.
 She has a master’s degree in geographical sciences from the University of Utrecht, specialising in multi-hazard risk assessments and spatial decision support systems.

 Kouassi Yeboua

-Kouassi Yeboua joined the ISS in May 2020 as a research consultant and is currently a researcher in the African Futures and Innovation programme in Pretoria.
-Before joining the ISS, he was foreign trade manager at Sarina Glass in Istanbul.
-Kouassi has published on various issues relating to foreign direct investment in Africa and is interested in macroeconomics, international trade and finance, and econometric modelling.
-He has a PhD in economics from Marmara University.
+Dr Kouassi Yeboua is a senior researcher in African Futures and Innovation programme in Pretoria.
+He recently served as lead author on ISS studies on the long-term development prospects of the DR Congo, the Horn of Africa, Nigeria and Malawi.
+Kouassi has published on various issues relating to foreign direct investment in Africa and is interested in development economics, macroeconomics, international economics, and economic modelling.
+He has a PhD in Economics.

 Enoch Randy Aikins

-Enoch Randy Aikins joined the ISS in January 2022 as a Researcher in the African Futures and Innovation programme in Pretoria.
-He had been working for ISS as a research consultant since May 2021.
+Mr Enoch Randy Aikins joined the AFI in May 2021.
 Before that, Enoch was a research and programmes officer at the Institute for Democratic Governance in Accra.
 He also worked as a research assistant (economic division) with the Institute for Statistical Social and Economic Research at the University of Ghana.
-Enoch’s interests include African politics and governance, economic development, public sector reform and poverty and inequality.
+Enoch’s interests include African politics and governance, economic development, public sector reform, poverty and inequality.
 He has an MPhil in economics from the University of Ghana, Legon.

 Blessing Chipanda

-Blessing Chipanda joined the ISS in January 2023 as a Research Consultant in the African Futures and Innovation (AFI) division in the Pretoria office.
-Prior to joining the ISS he worked as an assistant lecturer/ research assistant at the University of Pretoria, Department of Economics.
+Dr Blessing Chipanda joined the African Futures and Innovation (AFI) programme in January 2023.
+Before joining the ISS he worked as an assistant lecturer/ research assistant at the University of Pretoria, Department of Economics.
 He is particularly interested in tasks within the wider realm of international trade, development economics, public policy, monetary policy, and econometric modelling.
 Equally interested in economic and socio-economic activities that impact social welfare.
 Blessing has a PhD in economics from the University of Pretoria, South Africa.

 Priscillah Jurua